Featured site: Learn a new marketable skill with an online course at Udemy - some are even 100% free!

 Written by Vera C. Last updated on .

-Perfectionists excel at accomplishing tasks well.
-However, since not everyone in the world will be a perfectionist, odds are that if you are one, you will have to deal with non-perfectionists at some point in your life.
+Perfectionists are detail-oriented and excel at accomplishing tasks well.
+However, since not everyone in the world will be a perfectionist, odds are that if you are one, you will have to deal with non-perfectionists in the ordinary course of your life.

 Remember, it can be equally frustrating on both sides of the equation when a perfectionist and non-perfectionist have to deal with each other.